Miguelon1708/WazuhConfig/README.md

 Before installing the agents, it is necessary to install the Wazuh Manager central components: Server, Indexer and Dashboard.
 This project covers the All-in-one installation.

-The first thing that you should do is simply install the default central components, using the command below.
+First, install the default central components using the command below.
-It is public in the Wazuh *quickstart* page.
+It is provided in the Wazuh *quickstart* page.
 ```bash
 curl -sO https://packages.wazuh.com/4.14/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```
-While it is installing, you can continue by downloading the file `managerFiles/dashboards.ndjson` on the computer where you are going to access the Wazuh Dashboard.
-It is important that you **download** it and don't use the *save as...* option, to avoid corrupting the file.
+While the installation is running, you can continue by downloading the file `managerFiles/dashboards.ndjson` on the computer where you are going to access the Wazuh Dashboard.
+It is important that you **download** it and don't use the *Save As...* option, to avoid corrupting the file.

 <img width="1899" height="664" alt="image" src="https://github.com/user-attachments/assets/0c2e3c58-b03a-4ef0-87c1-b527b0d3eeae" />

 Once the manager finished the installation, the program will give you the credentials to access the Wazuh Dashboard.
 There, open the upper left corner menu and navigate to `Dashboard management -> Dashboards management -> Saved objects`and click on *import* and *Check for existing objects -> Request action on conflict*.
-If there is any conflict, just choose *Overwrite*.
+If there is any conflict, choose *Overwrite*.

 The next step is running the variable configuration script to make Wazuh recognize the variable types in the Dashboard.